Njomiejnr/GridSense--Sensors/README.md

-🌍 Real-World Relevance
+Real-World Relevance

 GridSense addresses real challenges faced in regions with:

-- Frequent power outages
+- Frequent power outages such as Zimbabwe
 - High fuel costs
 - Increasing reliance on solar energy

 It demonstrates how intelligent systems can improve energy reliability and sustainability.

----

-📜 License
+License

-This project is for educational and demonstration purposes.
+This project is for educational purposes, competitive purposes and demonstration purposes.